-The COM believes that diversity which is not solely limited to race and ethnicity but also encompasses talents, life skills and special attributes, enhances its ability to provide care to communities across a broad range of racial and ethnic groups and is critical for the amelioration of disparities in health care.
-This mission is the philosophy by which the COM guides itself and the admissions process.
-It is the foundation on which the Admissions Committee makes important individual admissions decisions and strives to admit students whose goals and attitudes are consistent with the philosophy of the COM.
+The College of Medicine believes diversity, which is not solely limited to race and ethnicity, but also encompasses talents, life skills and special attributes, enhances its ability to provide care to communities across a broad range of racial and ethnic groups and is critical for the amelioration of disparities in health care.
+This is the philosophy by which the college guides itself and the admissions process.
+It is the foundation on which the committee makes important individual admissions decisions, striving to admit students whose goals and attitudes are consistent with the philosophy of the College of Medicine.

-Below are answers to questions we receive often or observed posted on pre-medical forums.
-Our aim is to address these questions to help applicants proceed more confidently through the admissions process.
-If you have further questions, please do not hesitate to contact our office.
+Below are answers to questions we receive or have observed posted on pre-medical forums.
+The aim is to address these questions to help applicants proceed more confidently through the admissions process.
+If you have further questions, contact our office.

 - Some applicants invited to interview on the Temple campus will have one or both of their interviews on the Round Rock campus.
 (Applicants are notified at the time of scheduling.)
-These candidates will come to Temple for the orientation, tours, and student panels and then proceed to Round Rock for the interviews (one may be in Temple first).
-Selection to interview in Round Rock is simply based on whether applicants are driving home in that direction so it will not inconvenience them.
-Interviewing in Round Rock is neither a disadvantage nor advantage; it simply allows us to include additional faculty in our interview process.
+These candidates will come to Temple for the orientation, tours, and student panels, and then proceed to Round Rock for the interviews (one may be in Temple first).
+Selection to interview in Round Rock is simply based on whether applicants are driving home in that direction, so it will not inconvenience them.
+Interviewing in Round Rock is neither an advantage nor a disadvantage, it simply allows additional faculty to be included in the interview process.

-- Being scheduled for an interview in Bryan or Temple is randomly determined based on which of the Admissions Deans completes the final screen of the application and has no impact on selection nor future campus placement.
+- Being scheduled for an interview in Bryan or Temple is randomly determined based on which of the admissions deans completes the final screen of the application, and has no impact on selection or future campus placement.

-- Interview invitations are sent out at random times, not on a set schedule.
+- Interview invitations are sent out at random times.
 This process depends on many factors including when faculty provide their availability for interviews and the screening of files.

-- When your status changes, it cannot be inferred to predict the timing of future changes.
+- When status changes, it cannot be inferred to predict the timing of future changes.
 The most important initial status is having a complete file and going into review.
 The review process is ongoing and could last the entire interview season.
-You could be brought in later in the interview process even if your file has been in review for months.
-If you believe there is an error in your status (i.e. it shows incomplete but you know you have submitted everything), please contact us.
+Applicants could be brought in later in the interview process even if their file has been in review for months.
+If an applicant believes there is an error in their status (i.e. it shows incomplete but they know they have submitted everything), contact us.

 Screening of Applications

 The process of screening applications for interview is selective.
-It is critical for us to understand the circumstances of applicants and give careful consideration to their history of academic and MCAT performance.
-It is just as important to carefully scrutinize the characteristics, backgrounds, and situations which reflect a meaningful record of accomplishment and experience.
+It is critical for the selection committee to understand the circumstances of applicants and give careful consideration to their history of academic and MCAT performance.
+It is just as important to carefully scrutinize the characteristics, backgrounds and situations that reflect a meaningful record of accomplishment and experience.
 However, it must be understood that not all of the applications under review will result in either an interview or an offer of admission.

 - involvement in community (non-health care related) service activities